 If you are missing single or multiple teeth, your dentist may suggest filling that space with a dental prosthesis.
 A dental prosthesis will be necessary for aesthetic and functional reasons, and also for health.
-Nowadays, there are different options, such as the dental bridge, partial denture, or the dental implant and crown to bridge dental ailments.
+Nowadays, there are different options, such as the dental bridge, partial denture, or the dental implant and crown.

 A dental bridge is a dental prosthesis that covers the edentulous space that remains when one or more teeth are missing.
 The dental professional will indicate this treatment when there are one or more missing teeth.